hapax/hapax.github.io/assets/bhqc.md

 **February 3, 2021.** *Black holes are mysterious objects, lying at the heart of the many puzzles of quantum gravity.
-In this tutorial, we'll introduce some of these puzzles, and a surprisingly useful
-  strategy: treat the black hole as a quantum computer!
-This not only provides conceptual insights, but will give us an algorithm method for decoding messages from behind the horizon, which we perform in a suitably simplified setup.*
+In this tutorial, we'll introduce some of these puzzles, and a surprising perspective for resolving them: treat the black hole as a quantum computer!
+This not only provides conceptual insights, but will give us an algorithm for decoding messages from behind the horizon, which we perform in a suitably simplified setup.*

 ##### Black hole basics